ForbiddenApps/Test2/README.md

  ## Buy the source code </>

 If you are interested in purchasing this project you can purchase the source code of this tool.
-The tool is made in Python and includes information about how to configure the application.
+The tool is made in Python and includes information about how to configure the application and how to configure the pretrained model.

 Payment method: **Bitcoin**, **Litecoin** and **Ethereum**.